-- First practical demonstration: Complete detailed design of all the components both hardware and software; bill of materials and some implementations.
-Students must submit all the design documents, including technical specifications, diagrams, schematics and any other design document necessary to support design decisions.
-Design documentation must be submitted before or on the date and time set by the professors and posted on the course calendar. - Second practical demonstration: Full implementation of all the components and modules of the system, individually tested and ready for integration and final testing.
+First practical demonstration: Complete detailed design of all the hardware and software components and bill of materials.
+Students must submit all the design documents, including technical specifications, diagrams, schematics, and any other design document necessary to support design decisions.
+Design decisions must be documented and justified.
+Design documentation must be submitted before or on the date and time set by the professors and posted on the course calendar.

+- Second practical demonstration: Full implementation of all the components and modules of the system, individually tested and ready for integration and final testing.
+The code will be evaluated only from the repository.
+Contribution to the code in the repository will be evaluated individually, we expect regular use of the repository, and each student is responsible to individually commit his or her code when using the repository.
 Students are expected to explain in detail all the technical aspects of their module(s) specifications including interfacing with the rest of the system, their designs, implementations, and individual tests performed.
 Students should be able to explain any difficulties or problems faced with their project and how they were solved.
-Students must submit all the design documents updated, together with all the unit-testing sheets.
-These testing sheets should present the expected results, the actual results and any troubleshooting procedures followed to solve any problems.
-This documentation must be submitted before or on the date and time set by the professors and posted on the course calendar. - Third and final practical demonstration: System fully integrated, functional and tested.
-Students are expected to explain in detail all the technical aspects of the system specifications, design, implementation, integration and testing.
+Students must submit all the updated design documents, together with all the unit-testing sheets.
+These testing sheets should present the expected results, the actual results, and any troubleshooting procedures followed to solve any problems.
+This documentation must be submitted before or on the date and time set by the professors and posted on the course calendar. - Third and final practical demonstration: Fully integrated system, functional, and tested.
+Students are expected to explain in detail all the technical aspects of the system specifications, design, implementation, integration, and testing.
 Students should provide testing evidence and data together with their analysis, and be able to explain any difficulties or problems faced during the integration and the project in general and how they were solved.
-Students must submit all the design documents updated, together with all the integration and testing sheets.
-These testing sheets should present the expected results, the actual results and any troubleshooting procedures followed to solve any problems.
+Students must submit all the updated design documents, together with all the integration and testing sheets.
+These testing sheets should present the expected results, the actual results, and any troubleshooting procedures followed to solve any problems.
 This documentation must be submitted before or on the date and time set by the professors and posted on the course calendar.

-Demo 1 Demo 2 Demo 3 Full Design Completed All parts completed Full Integration
+Demo 1 Demo 2 Demo 3 Full Design Completed All individual parts completed and tested Integration (tested and fully functional)